sebapersson/PEtab.jl/docs/src/Brannmark.md

 # Models with pre-equilibration (steady-state simulation)

-In this tutorial we show how to create a `PEtabODEproblem` for the small ($\leq 75$ states) Brannmark model, which has a pre-equilibration condition.
-This means that before the main simulation, where we compare the model against data, the model must first be at a steady state $du = f(u, p, t) \approx 0$ which can be achieved via
+In this tutorial, we'll create a `PEtabODEproblem` for the Brannmark model, which requires pre-equilibration before comparing the model against data.
+In other words, the model must first reach a steady state where $du = f(u, p, t) \approx 0$ before it is matches against data.
+This can be achieved through simulations or root finding.

-1. Simulations
-2. Root finding

-To run the code you need the Brannmark PEtab files which can be found [here](https://github.com/sebapersson/PEtab.jl/tree/main/examples/Brannmark/).
-A fully runnable example of this tutorial can be found [here](https://github.com/sebapersson/PEtab.jl/tree/main/examples/Brannmark.jl).
+To run the code, you will need the Brannmark PEtab files which can be found [here](https://github.com/sebapersson/PEtab.jl/tree/main/examples/Brannmark/).
+A fully runnable example of this tutorial is available [here](https://github.com/sebapersson/PEtab.jl/tree/main/examples/Brannmark.jl).

-First we load necessary libraries and read the model.
+First, we load the necessary libraries and read the model.

 ```julia
 using PEtab